 Hard Side vs Soft Side Pools

-On a beating hot summer day, nothing sounds as delightful as a refreshing splash in a pool.
-In our experience at HotSpring Spas and Pool Tables 2, the popularity of above ground pools (soft-sided and hard-sided) has grown tremendously due to the affordability and the perceived ease of set-up.
-To help you decide which kind of above ground pool you may want, we are going to look at its common styles: hard-sided and soft-sided.
+On a sweltering hot summer day, nothing sounds as delightful as a refreshing splash in a pool.
+In our experience at HotSpring Spas and Pool Tables 2, the popularity of above-ground pools (soft-sided and hard-sided) has grown tremendously due to the affordability and the ease of set-up.
+To help you decide which kind of above-ground pool you want, we are going to take a look at the two most common styles.

 Hard Sided Pools

 A ‘hard side’ pool uses a vinyl lining to hold water and a sheet metal or resin material for framing.
 Designed in the 1920’s, it’s a silo or grain-bend engineered design that gives strength to its structure.
 It may be a good option for those with a tighter up-front budget.

 Side Note: Some prefer the sturdier look of hard side pools, thinking it’s sturdier based on the name, but this is not the case.
 Additionally, you’ll likely pay more in the long run.
 This is due to perfectly level ground prep, long installation times, and eventually needing to replace the walls and liner.
 It also is costly and difficult to disassemble, and transport should you choose to move.
 Thus, we say a hard-sided pool is a temporary pool you set up permanently.

 The ‘soft-sided’ pool is different than the ‘hard-sided’ pool in that it is one big ‘bladder’.
 The bladder serves as the frame and liner in one.
 The material used in the ‘soft-sided’ pool varies by manufacturer.
 We consider a Denier polyester liner to be the best.
 It’s not only used for commercial pools, but other purposes such as commercial roofing.